dali-lab/build/milestones/week03/feature-specification.md

   * It is as an opportunity to think through your product in detail.

-##Tasks:
+### Tasks:
-  *   List out all features (from your partner, from user research, and from your own team's brainstorming sessions)
+  * List out all features (from your partner, from user research, and from your own team brainstorming)
-  *   Go through that list and rate the **priority** *1, 2, or 3*
+  * Go through those features and rate the **priority for completion** *1, 2, or 3*
-    * Bonus if you also rank those features for **effort**
+    * 1 - what you start with - necessary for handoff
-    * Mark a *High, Medium, Low* for LOE (level of effort)
+    * 2 - you might/might not get to, depending on complexity
-    * Focus on 5-10 "core features" that are 1 or 2 in priority
+    * 3 - your icebox and likely not tackled this term
-      * Aim for a balance of LOE (e.g. Low effort but high priority = "quick wins")
+  * Rank those features for **estimate (of effort)** with *1-10* (10 being most difficult)
-  * These should all be expressed as Github/Zenhub issues
+  * Create Github/Zenhub issues for each feature (include the "estimate" number)
   * Submit your Feature Spec for **approval** by the DALI Staff.

 ### Github Markdown Files and Repo